J0hann3/Piscine_CPP/README.md

 #### Deque

-- Double Ended Queue
+- Double Ended Queue(vector = dynamic array)
 - easy to add somthing to the end or begin
-- hard to go through all the element
+- hard to add an element in the middle
+- support random acces to element

 ```c++